zsk612/tp/docs/DeveloperGuide.md

 1. Executing Command
     1. `WorkoutManager` calls `SearchWS.execute()` to execute the command
     3. `SearchWS` calls `PastRecorList.search()`
-    1. `PastRecorList` will call `WorkoutManagerParser.parse` to parse the arguments into an array of predicates
+    1. `PastRecordList` will call `WorkoutManagerParser.parse` to parse the arguments into an array of predicates
-    1. `PastRecorList` filters the pastRecord arraylist and return a string representation of the filtered records to `WorkoutManager`
+    1. `PastRecordList` filters the pastRecord arraylist and return a string representation of the filtered records to `WorkoutManager`
     6. `WorkoutManager` returns a `CommandResult`.
 1. Based on `CommandResult`, correct response will be printed to user.